10 Key Qualities That Make a Good Real Estate Agent

 These are the agents who have previous clients vouching for them with consistent positive feedback.

-Such reviews can give you confidence that a realtor is trustworthy –– which can add an extra layer of security to your home sale.
+Such reviews can give you confidence that a Realtor is trustworthy — which can add an extra layer of security to your sale.

 And that trustworthiness usually extends to the agent’s professional network, too.

-Reputable real estate agents often collaborate with equally top-notch professionals, like home inspectors, contractors, and mortgage brokers.
+Reputable agents often collaborate with equally top-notch professionals, like home inspectors, contractors, and mortgage brokers.

 An agent’s reputation can also carry weight when it comes to making or receiving an offer.

-Because an offer made by a well-regarded agent adds more credibility, which increases the chances of a successful real estate transaction.
+Because a well-regarded agent adds more credibility, which increases the chances of a successful real estate transaction.

 8. Skilled negotiator

-You might think that a real estate agent just helps you find or sell a property.
+You might think that a real estate agent just helps someone find or sell a property.

 That’s what an average real estate agent will do.